Sign In / Sign Out

 - Map and Locations

 ASU Sandra Day O'Connor College of Law students can pursue externships in Arizona and across the nation, including popular destinations such as Washington, D.C., and Los Angeles.
+The ASU Law Externship Program is a valuable way to obtain practical legal experience in a real-world setting and to network with prominent judges and lawyers.
+The Externship Program is designed to enhance the educational experience of second and third year law students by providing an opportunity to do advanced legal work that is generally not available through the College of Law curriculum.
 Externships are typically with judicial, government, and nonprofit organizations, and are done under the supervision of a U.S. attorney.

-Students may engage in substantial legal work with Judges from the Ninth Circuit Court of Appeals, U.S. District Court of Arizona, U.S. Bankruptcy Court District of Arizona, Arizona Court of Appeals, and Maricopa County Superior Court; agencies such as the Office of the Attorney General, Maricopa County Attorney's Office; Maricopa County Office of the Public Defender; Cities, including Phoenix, Tempe, Mesa, Scottsdale and Peoria; or work side-by-side with lawyers in non-profit settings, such as Community Legal Services, The Florence Immigrant & Refugee Children's Project, and Phoenix Children's Hospital.
-Simultaneously, the work students perform provides greatly needed legal assistance to non-profit and governmental agencies and their clients.
+Through externships, our students engage in substantial legal work with Judges from across the country, including the Ninth Circuit Court of Appeals, U.S. District Court of Arizona, U.S. Bankruptcy Court District of Arizona, Arizona Court of Appeals, and Maricopa County Superior Court; agencies such as the Office of the Attorney General, Maricopa County Attorney's Office, Maricopa County Office of the Public Defender, and federal and state regulatory agencies; Cities, including Phoenix, Tempe, Mesa, Scottsdale and Peoria; or in non-profit settings such as Community Legal Services, The Florence Immigrant & Refugee Children's Project, Phoenix Children's Hospital, and national and international NGOs and think tanks.
+Simultaneously, the work students perform often provides greatly needed legal assistance to non-profit and governmental agencies and their clients.